GACJ/callingitround/content/docs/calling/less_common_calling_positions/index.md

 ---
-weight: 1
+weight: 7
 title: Less Common Calling Positions
 ---

 # Less Common Calling Positions

-You’ve made it!
-Welcome to the start of Learning to Conduct, Part A. From here, we’ll start getting into the nitty-gritty of using and building upon the calling skills that you’ve already developed.
-By the end of this section, you will have learned about conducting quarter peals from around the circle, and about how to “put it right” without the use of coursing orders.
-So if you’re not quite sure what a coursing order is, but you’ve called a touch or two and want to learn more --- this is the place for you!

 As we discussed in the previous section, you can do a lot with a little; knowing only a few calling positions can enable you to call a good number of touches.
-However, to unlock the rest of the huge treasure trove of compositions that exist, it’s necessary to know just a few more things to get started.
+However, to unlock the rest of the huge treasure trove of compositions that exist, it’s necessary to know just a few more things.
 In this subsection, we’ll cover:

 1. A few more common calling positions (enough to get you through a majority of commonly-called compositions)